Frequently Asked Questions

 What does Outline Analyzer do?

 Outline Analyzer is designed to help you judge whether a story outline is working before you draft the manuscript.
-It analyzes plot strength, excitement, conflict, character arc, originality, act structure, and chapter-by-chapter story strength.
+It analyzes plot strength, intensity, conflict, character arc, originality, act structure, and chapter-by-chapter story strength.

 Who is Outline Analyzer for?